-9.6.1 The maximum number of forward gear ratios is 7.
+9.6.1 The number of forward gear ratios must be 8.

-- 9.6.2 The maximum number of numerical change gear ratio pairs a competitor has available to him during a Championship season is 30.
-All such gear ratio pairs must be declared to the FIA technical delegate at or before the first Event of the Championship. - 9.6.3 No forward gear ratio pair may be: - Less than 12mm wide when measured across the gear tooth at the root diameter or any point 1mm above or below the root diameter.
+- 9.6.2 Each competitor must nominate the forward gear ratios (calculated from engine crankshaft to drive shafts) to be employed within their gearbox.
+These nominations must be declared to the FIA technical delegate at or before the first Event of the Championship.
+For 2014 only a competitor may re-nominate these ratios once within the Championship season, in which case the original nomination becomes immediately void.
+Ratio re-nominations must be declared as a set. - 9.6.3 No forward gear ratio pair may be: - a) Less than 12mm wide when measured across the gear tooth at the root diameter or any point 1mm above or below the root diameter.
 Above this area each side of the gear teeth may be chamfered by a maximum of 10°.
-In addition, a chamfer or radius not exceeding 2.0mm may be applied to the sides and the tip of the teeth. - Less than 85mm between centres. - Less than 600g in weight (excluding any integral shaft or collar).
-If an integral shaft or collar is to be excluded the mass of this may be shown by calculation assuming the gear to be 12mm wide and the shaft geometry to be the same as that where slide on gears are used. - 9.6.4 Gear ratios must be made from steel. - 9.6.5 Continuously variable transmission systems are not permitted to transmit the power of the engine defined in Article 5.1.
+In addition, a chamfer or radius not exceeding 2.0mm may be applied to the sides and the tip of the teeth. - b) Less than 85mm between centres. - c) Less than 600g in weight (excluding any integral shaft or collar).
+If an integral shaft or collar is to be excluded the mass of this may be shown by calculation assuming the gear to be 12mm wide and the shaft geometry to be the same as that where slide on gears are used. - 9.6.4 Gear ratios must be made from steel. - 9.6.5 Continuously variable transmission systems are not permitted to transmit the power of the power unit defined in Article 5.1.